SystemRDL/PeakRDL-regblock/docs/cpuif/internal_protocol.rst

 operations will be more deeply pipelined.
 This latency asymmetry would create a hazard for response collisions.

-In order to eliminate this hazard, additional stall signals are provided to delay an incoming transfer request if necessary.
+In order to eliminate this hazard, additional stall signals (``cpuif_req_stall_rd`` and ``cpuif_req_stall_wr``) are provided to delay the next incoming transfer request if necessary.
 When asserted, the CPU interface shall hold the next pending request until the stall is cleared.

-For non-pipelined CPU interfaces that only allow one outstanding transaction at a time, these can be safely ignored.
+For non-pipelined CPU interfaces that only allow one outstanding transaction at a time, these stall signals can be safely ignored.

 In the following example, the regblock is configured such that: